Why study business at Taylor University?

 How will the business program prepare me for the next step in my career?

-Our unique, semester-long prep courses for the Series-7 Brokerage Licensing and CPA exams will put you ahead of the game.
-Passing these tests and having a license before you graduate creates an incredible advantage when you enter to the workforce.
+Our unique semester-long prep courses for the Series-7 Brokerage Licensing and CPA exams will put you ahead of the game.
+Passing the Series 7 test and having a license before you graduate creates an incredible advantage when you enter the workforce.
+Passing the CPA exam immediately after graduation proves your worth to employers.

-Because of our hands-on approach to learning, in 2003 we gave students full access to $1 million of the University's endowment to invest.
+Because of our hands-on approach to learning, our students actively manage $2 million of the University's endowment to invest.
 By being able to manage real money through our student-run endowment, you will be extremely marketable to a company and a future employer.

 You will benefit from Taylor’s global focus with international courses, case studies, workshops, guest speakers, and the ability to travel overseas with study tours and missions trips.
-You can also combine a mission focus with business skills with a Business as Missions Minor.
 You will grow both personally and professionally as you prepare for a career serving the kingdom of God.

 Whether you’re entering the job market or heading to grad school, you’ll be prepared.
 Visit our Graduate & Careers page to view some facts showing the success of our program.